elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-is-horizontal-symmetry-different-from-vertical-symmetry-in-reflections.md

 url: /learn/mathematics/questions/how-is-horizontal-symmetry-different-from-vertical-symmetry-in-reflections
 score: -1.0
 related_article1:
-    id: 162411
+    id: 162518
-    title: How is congruence maintained in reflections?
+    title: >-
+        Why do reflections maintain the size and shape of geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/why-do-reflections-maintain-the-size-and-shape-of-geometric-figures
 related_article2:
-    id: 162739
+    id: 162505
+    title: >-
-    title: How is a reflection defined in geometric terms?
+        What is a transformation in geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-a-reflection-defined-in-geometric-terms
+    url: /learn/mathematics/questions/what-is-a-transformation-in-geometry
 related_article3:
-    id: 162522
+    id: 162902
-    title: What similarities exist between original and reflected figures?
+    title: >-
+        What are the effects of reflections on polygons other than triangles and quadrilaterals?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-similarities-exist-between-original-and-reflected-figures
+    url: /learn/mathematics/questions/what-are-the-effects-of-reflections-on-polygons-other-than-triangles-and-quadrilaterals
 related_article4:
-    id: 162909
+    id: 162518
-    title: What are common misconceptions about coordinate changes in reflections?
+    title: >-
+        Why do reflections maintain the size and shape of geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-misconceptions-about-coordinate-changes-in-reflections
+    url: /learn/mathematics/questions/why-do-reflections-maintain-the-size-and-shape-of-geometric-figures
 related_article5:
-    id: 162800
+    id: 162701
+    title: >-
-    title: What does rigid motion mean in the context of reflections?
+        What are common misconceptions about coordinate changes in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-does-rigid-motion-mean-in-the-context-of-reflections
+    url: /learn/mathematics/questions/what-are-common-misconceptions-about-coordinate-changes-in-reflections
 ---

 &nbsp;